It’s a slimy plant that grows in the ocean, yet many find it delicious. While seaweed sounds gross, it’s not much different than spinach or kale.

 Seaweed is used in many Asian dishes and consumed by numerous countries around the world.
 In fact, the Japanese use seven different types of seaweed alone.

-It is considered a vegetable (but is technically an algae) known for its anti-inflammatory, anticoagulant, antithrombotic, and antiviral properties.
+It is considered a vegetable (but is technically an alga) and known for its anti-inflammatory, anticoagulant, antithrombotic, and antiviral properties.

-This super food is low in calories but high in nutrition.
+This superfood is low in calories but high in nutrition.
 Seaweed contains a high amount of fiber and iodine.
-It is rich in calcium, magnesium, and contains good sources of various antioxidants and vitamins.
+It is rich in calcium, and magnesium, and contains good sources of various antioxidants and vitamins.

 While it’s not good to eat in high amounts, a little bit can go a long way for the nutritional benefits.
 Try any of the sushi wrapped in seaweed we have on the menu or any of the dishes (pho, seaweed salad, and others) that contain seaweed.